Open letter concerning PACE report on enhancing cooperation with Kazakhstan.

 Nursultan Nazarbayev expressed his support for Omurbek Babanov, one of the candidates running for President of Kyrgyzstan.
 On 7 October, 2017, President of Kyrgyzstan Almazbek Atambayev responded to that by calling on Kazakhstan not to interfere with the internal affairs of Kyrgyzstan, also pointing out the corrupt influence of oligarchs on Nazarbayev.
 After that, on 10 October, 2017 – 5 days before the presidential elections in Kyrgyzstan – the Kazakhstan government reinforced control at the border with Kyrgyzstan.
 A number of experts and activists interpreted this action as pressure against the Kyrgyzstan authorities.
 Sooronbay Jeenbekov was elected President of Kyrgyzstan.

-Open Dialog Foundation regrets that when preparing the report Axel Fischer didn’t find time to meet with civil society representatives.
+Open Dialogue Foundation regrets that when preparing the report Axel Fischer didn’t find time to meet with civil society representatives.
 We hope that Mr Fischer will meet with activists and human rights defenders during next planned visit to Kazakhstan.

 We urge the Committee on Political Affairs and Democracy to carefully analyse and take into account the incidents of Kazakhstan’s repeated violation of freedom of speech, the freedom of assembly and association.